tesseract-olap/tesseract-ui/packages/tesseract-explorer/README.md

   return <TesseractExplorer
     src="https://tesseract.server.url/"
     locale={["en", "es"]}
+    // The property also accepts a comma-separated string locale={"es,en"}
   />;
 }
 ```

+The first item in the list will be used by default when the app loads.
-These will be presented in the UI as a selector with the name of the language, and the parameter will be added to the queries.
+The options will be presented in the UI as a selector with the name of the language, and the parameter will be added to the queries.

 ### UI Localization